gosupark27/gosupark27.github.io/_posts/2021-5-11-Clojure-Koans.md

 ;;=> 10 8 6 4 2
 ```

-I am feeling a bit fatigued from today's session mostly from not taking breaks in-between.
-My propensity, *whether for better or worse*, is that once I get started on something I am invested in, I want to maintain that momentum at full steam.
+In other news, I am feeling a bit fatigued from today's session - mostly from not taking breaks in-between.
+My propensity, *whether for better or worse*, is that once I get invested in something that I enjoy, I go all out.
 So, unsurprisingly, it can be difficult for me to pump the brakes at times.
-With that being said, it is essential to take a pause and give myself ample time to recover in order to be ready for the *next sprint*.
-Anyways, let's move on to the next sections.
+With that being said, it is essential to take a pause and give myself time to recover.

 ## Today's Tasks

 1. Playing [poker!](https://poker.cleancoders.com/) - A user story estimate tool developed at Clean Coders.
-2. Met up with Gina - Dang, what can I say besides the fact that it was an awesome & enjoyable experience to talk to Gina and get to know her.
-It is nice to have a fellow apprentice who is ahead of me and is someone I can have a discussion with and ask questions to.
-Also, I am thankful for having her spend the time to walk me through the koan that was dealing with functions.
-Through that process I was able to gain a better understanding of how functions work as *first class citizens* and as *HOFs*.
-(Thanks Gina!)
+2. Met up with Gina - Dang, what can I say besides the fact that it was an awesome & enjoyable experience.
+Being able to talk to a fellow apprentice just has a different feel to it.
+Also, it is great that she is ahead of me, and has already been through a lot of the apprenticeship because if I ever feel frustrated or stuck I know that I have someone to talk to.
+During the video call we both talked about ourselves and got to know each other better.
+Ooh yeah also Gina graciously helped me with the functions koan that I was struggling with and saved me a lot of time & banging my head against the wall. _Thanks Gina!_
-3. Work on Clojure Koans - Based on the computed *mean* from the poker tool I had my timeline in terms of when I should have all of the 27 koans completed by.
+3. Work on Clojure Koans - Now, I have a deadline that is based on the computed *mean* from the poker app.

 ## Challenges
 * Estimating how much time it was going to take me to go through all twenty-seven koans.
 To be honest, I may have estimated a bit too *optimistically...*